dftbplus/recipes/docs/interfaces/ase/fileio/fileio.rst

          2    2    0.00000000000E+00   0.00000000000E+00   0.78306400000E+00
          3    2    0.00000000000E+00   0.00000000000E+00  -0.78306400000E+00

 Following the necessary imports, the main script defines the path to the DFTB+ executable and the geometry .gen file containing the water molecule shown above.
 The main method then first reads in the geometry.
-Subsequently, a ``DFTB()`` calculator object with options that are crucial for the actual calculation is instantiated.
-Here we perform a self-consistent calculation with ``ConjugateGradient{}`` as the driver.
+Subsequently, a ``DFTB()`` calculator object with options that are crucial for the actual calculation is then instantiated.
+Here we perform a self-consistent calculation with the DFTB+ ``ConjugateGradient{}`` method as the driver.

 The calculator gets attached to the system or geometry respectively and the calculation is started.